arielalves1/SWISS-Air-UI-App/README.md

 ## Screenshots

-Here are some screenshots of the Barber Shop App:
+Here are some screenshots of the app:

 ## Credits